Woodrow High House Residential Centre

 Once home to the family of Oliver Cromwell, Woodrow is a 17th century manor house and quite extraordinary space.
 In 21st century Britain, when young people are ever-more immersed in celebrity and shopping, we think Woodrow offers something different: a home that’s 350 years old and bristling with history - with character and corners that stay in the memory long into adulthood.

 We provide residential courses - typically for schools during the week and youth clubs at weekends.
-Our specialist disability initiative, Activenture, runs from Woodrow in school holidays.
-We teach local children to swim.
+We teach over 800 children to swim, offer school holiday day camps and also birthday parties for local children.
 We offer day courses for those who want to try out before committing to a residential.
 Through outdoor activities, environmental studies, sports and performing arts, team and leadership development, Woodrow provides education for life...

 Within the House, spacious, oak-panelled drawing rooms allow for all-important group work.
 A key feature of Woodrow is the chance to combine challenging and enjoyable activities with opportunities for reflection and discussion.